qualityangel/bol-api-v10/README.md

 - Version: 1.0
 - Last update: 19-5-2024 21:00
 - The basic script and UI
+- Use it how you want but keep the original author in the files.

 ### -------------------------------------------------------------------- ###

 ### This API is a basic for you to build on.
 Some functions are not yet active.
 You can now: Get orders from your bol.com account, See the shipppingdetails. ###